dmytrodanylyk/dmytrodanylyk/articles/surface-view-play-video.md

 ### Playing video from assets

 This tutorial describes how to use [TextureView][1] to load and play video from *assets* folder.
-For this you need video sample file which is included in project zip folder.
+For this you need video sample file which you can get [here][6].

 #### Step 1 - Preparing

 Create android project and target android version 4.0.
 Remember that *TextureView* is available since [API level 14][2]

-Make sure you have following lines in your AndroidManifest.xml file.
+Make sure you have following lines in your *AndroidManifest.xml* file.
 ```xml
 <uses-sdk
     android:minSdkVersion="14"